Medical Internship in Tanzania

 What’s Included:

-- Meals: 3 meals daily on weekdays, 2 meals daily on weekends
+- Daily meals: 3 meals on weekdays, 2 meals on weekends

 Not included: Flights, visa, insurance, personal medical equipment (scrubs, stethoscope, gloves), personal expenses.